-This methodology aims to reproduce the recycling process at a laboratory scale to determine the suitability of a PP component for the automotive and EEE recycling stream.
-The methodology described below shall be followed precisely and any modifications or problems must be noted during the testing phase.
-A Laboratory Evaluation Report compiling objectively all the results obtained shall be prepared to report to the Automotive & EEE RecyClass TC which will interpret the results.
-Any remarks during the laboratory tests described in the Protocol shall be also noted down.
+This methodology aims to reproduce the recycling process at a laboratory scale to determine the suitability of an PP filled component for the automotive and EEE recycling stream.
+The methodology described below shall be followed precisely and any modifications or problems during the testing phase must be noted.
+A Laboratory Evaluation Report compiling objectively all the results obtained shall be prepared to report to the Automotive & EEE TC which will interpret the results.
+Any remarks during the laboratory tests described in the Protocol shall also be noted down.